PySimpleGUI/PySimpleGUI/docs/readme.md

 Of course one of the best uses of PySimpleGUI is getting you into making GUIs for your Python projects.
 You can start as small as requesting a filename.
 For this, you only need to make a single call to one of the "high-level functions" called `popup`.
 There are all kinds of popups, some collect information.

-`popup` itself makes a window to display information.
+`popup` on itself makes a window to display information.
 You can pass multiple parameters just like a print.
 If you want to get information, then you will call functions that start with `popup_get_` such as `popup_get_filename`.

 Adding a single line to get a filename instead of specifying a filename on the command line can transform your program into one that "normal people" will feel comfortable using.